Due to updates there may be interruptions in our online services from 23.00 on 27 October until 02.00 on 28 October More information

 Maternity, paternity and parental allowance for grant and scholarship recipients

-If you have a research or arts grant or scholarship and have MYEL insurance with the Farmers' Social Insurance Institution (Mela) based on the grant or scholarship, your maternity, paternity or parental allowance is calculated on the basis of your earned income under the MYEL insurance.
+If you have a research or arts grant or scholarship and have MYEL insurance with the Farmers' Social Insurance Institution (Mela) based on the grant or scholarship, your maternity, paternity or parental allowance is calculated on the basis of your annual income under the MYEL insurance.

 If you are not required to take out a MYEL insurance based on your grant or scholarship, the grant or scholarship is not calculated as part of your annual income.